GNOME/gnome-shell/README.md

+Gnome Too SLOWWWWWWWWWWWWW!
+Fix mouse click to react with onclick not onrelease, wttttttttttttttttttttttttttttttttppppppppp!

 # GNOME Shell
 GNOME Shell provides core user interface functions for the GNOME 3 desktop, like switching to windows and launching applications.
 GNOME Shell takes